-There have been fluctuations across the board for each age group in the City of Jersey Village.
-In 2019, the largest segment of the population comprised of the Prime Labor Force whose age range between 25 to 44, as seen in Table 1-4, Age Distribution.
+There have been fluctuations across the board for each age group in the comprised of the Prime Labor Force whose age range between 25 to 44, as seen in Table 1-4, Age Distribution.
 The second largest segment comprised of the Older Labor Force whose age range from 45 to 64.
 These two groups have stayed relatively the same since 2000 while the Elderly (65+) increased by nearly 14%.
 The Young, newborn to ages 14, shows a 5% population decrease over the same time period.